 The magnetic field effect will decreases if there is a long distance from its source.
-Magnetic field relies on intensity inverse function and its source.
+The magnetic field relies on intensity inverse function and its source.
 The magnetic field can be shielded by using specially engineered enclosures.

-Now if you find this post useful then please share with your friends and subscribe (Newsletter) to our blog for daily electrical engineering update.
+Now if you find this post useful then please share with your friends and subscribe (Newsletter) to our blog for daily electrical engineering updates.
 Thanks!